Boston, MA HVAC Schools – Certification & Training

 Occupational Demand for HVAC Technicians in Boston, Massachusetts

 Demand for HVAC professionals is growing nationwide.
-According to the BLS (2018), openings for technicians are expected to increase by 15 percent nationally between 2016 and 2026, which is much faster than the average 7 percent projected for all occupations in the U.S. Projections Central predicted a 10.3 percent increase in Massachusetts for the same decade.
+According to the BLS (2024), openings for technicians are expected to increase by 6 percent nationally between 2022 and 2032, which is much faster than the average 3 percent projected for all occupations in the U.S. Projections Central (2024) predicted an 8.6 percent increase in Massachusetts for the same decade.

 Several factors contribute to the growth of the HVAC industry.
 The primary consideration is the increasing sophistication of climate control systems and the need to replace, retrofit, or upgrade older systems.
 Industries that rely on technology, such as those driving the growth in Boston, frequently require specialized systems to keep electronic equipment in operation.
 The contemporary emphasis on energy efficiency and reducing pollution also contributes to the demand for new installations.